 The Recommended Plan (D-2) involves widening the Inner Harbor turning basin and the Outer Harbor turning basin and would allow for more efficient operation of currently calling vessels and for the fleet to transition to larger vessels.
 This decreased transportation cost yields economic benefits.
-Because the use of electric dredges as part of Alternative D-2 is now considered an additional betterment requested and funded by the non-federal sponsor, those costs are a non-project cost excluded from the cost of plan D-2 and do not factor into the benefit cost ratio (BCR).
+Because the use of electric dredges as part of Alternative D-2 is now considered an additional betterment that the non-federal sponsor has requested and committed to funding, those costs are a non-project cost excluded from the cost of plan D-2 and do not factor into the benefit cost ratio (BCR).
 The incremental costs of the beneficial use of dredged material also do not factor into the benefit cost ratio.
 As such, the AAEQ costs, AAEQ benefits, AAEQ net benefits, and BCR of plan D-2 would be equivalent to those of plan D-0.
-Plan (D-2) is estimated to produce \$49.2 million in AAEQ benefits and \$27.4 million in AAEQ net benefit cost ratio of 2.3 (Table 45).
+Plan (D-2) is estimated to produce \$49.2 million in AAEQ benefits and \$24.97 million in AAEQ net benefits with a benefit cost ratio of 2.0 (Table 45).

-Table 45: AAEQ Benefits and Benefit-Cost Ratio Description
+Table 45: AAEQ Benefits and Benefit-Cost Ratio

-COST OR BENEFIT Total Average Annual Equivalent Costs \$21,765,000 Average Annual Equivalent Benefits \$49,186,000 Average Annual Equivalent Net Benefits \$27,421,000 Benefit Cost Ratio 2.3 October 2023 Price Level and discount rate of 2.75%
+COST OR BENEFIT Total Average Annual Equivalent Costs \$24,272,000 Average Annual Equivalent Benefits \$49,186,000 Average Annual Equivalent Net Benefits \$24,914,000 Benefit Cost Ratio 2.0 October 2023 Price Level and discount rate of 2.75%